-Research data management (RDM) refers to the storage, access, and preservation of data produced during research.
-RDM practices cover the entire lifecycle of the data, from planning the investigation to conducting it, and from backing up data as it is created and used to long term preservation of data deliverables after the research investigation has concluded.
+Research data management (RDM) refers to the storage, access and preservation of data produced during research.
+RDM practices cover the entire lifecycle of the data, from planning the investigation to conducting it, and from backing up data as it is created and used to the long-term preservation of data deliverables after the research investigation has concluded.

-There has always been a spectrum of publisher quality: from high quality and/or prestigious to low quality and/or disreputable.
-Recently, a new kind of publisher has emerged: the so-called “predatory” publisher.
-These deceptive entities take advantage of the author-pays business model of open access for their own gain.
+There has always been a spectrum of publisher quality, from high quality and/or prestigious to low quality and/or disreputable.
+Recently, a new kind of publisher has emerged: the predatory publisher.
+These deceptive entities take advantage of the author-pays business model of Open Access for their own gain.
 They publish articles with little or no peer review or editing.

-Find out more about these scams – and how to avoid them – on our Predatory Publishers guide.
+Find out more about these scams and how to avoid them in our predatory publishers guide.

-Find out more about all of these different metrics on our Research Metrics guide.
+Find out more about all of these different metrics in our research metrics guide.

 A research profile showcases a researcher’s work online.
-Examples of research profile websites include author identifiers such as ORCID, academic social networks, and departmental web sites.
-Maintaining your online profiles can increase the visibility and reach of your research and makes sure that you get credit for all your work.
+Examples of research profile websites include author identifiers such as ORCID, academic social networks and departmental websites.
+Maintaining your online profiles can increase the visibility and reach of your research and ensure that you get credit for all your work.

-The University Library guide on Research Profiles can get you started.
+Our guide on research profiles can get you started.